nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

   <img src="/images/posts_assets/2019-01-17/in-line.jpg" alt="Screenshot of the console where the input takes the whole available vertical space">
 </figure>

 We didn't want to go all the way into Chrome direction though.
-There, the console input is alway _after_ all the messages, meaning that if you scroll up, you can see it anymore (even though it's still focused and a keystroke will get you back to it).
-Our design make it so the input is always visible, so even if you scrolled way backup to look for an object shape, the input is always at sight for you to interact with it.
+There, the console input is alway _after_ all the messages, meaning that if you scroll up, you can't see it anymore (even though it's still focused and a keystroke will get you back to it).
+Our design make it so the input is always visible, so even if you scrolled way back up to look for an object, the input is always at sight for you to interact with it.

 <figure>
   <img src="/images/posts_assets/2019-01-17/sticky.jpg" alt="Screenshot of the console where the input is stuck at the bottom of the screen when the output is scrolled up">